FionaJuanY/RAG-powered-Domain-Specific-Time-Sensitive-Application/readme.md

 **Author:** Juan Yu

 **Abstract:** Given their exceptional text generating capability, LLM-backed Q&A systems are gaining significant popularity.
 However, they are limited by their training data which may not be domain-specific or up-to-date.
 Retrieval-Augmented Generation (RAG) provides a solution.
 Based on RAG, this project builds an application that is able to answer domain-specific/time-sensitive questions.
 Moreover, a dataset containing question-context-answer triplets for Apple’s Annual Earnings Report 2022 is used for evaluation.
-The large language model (LLM) which is used to generate answers improve its performance significantly after RAG is included.
+The large language model (LLM), which is used to generate answers, has its performance significantly improved after RAG is included.

 **Introduction**